“Getting more invention disclosures is an uphill task since inventors and paperwork usually do not go together very well.”

 - Ensuring the availability of IP experts in-house or from outside on a contractual basis

-- Formulating an incentive program that encourages inventor involvement throughout the entire process
+- Formulating a patent incentive program that encourages inventor involvement throughout the entire process

 - Making participation in the IP program part of the inventor’s job description